 Click Ctrl+Alt+S to open the Settings dialog on the Windows machine (the whole process is described in the section Accessing Settings).

 Next, click the Project Interpreter node.
 On this page, click the gear button ():

 Next, in the Configure Remote Python Interpreter dialog box, click the Deployment Configuration radio-button:

 Then click the browse button () next to the Deployment configuration field.

 The Add server dialog box opens.
 There, enter the server name (let it be

 MySFTPConnection) and choose the server type from the drop-down list.
-Naturally, it should be SFTP.
+Select SFTP to tell PyCharm to transfer files over the SSH connection.
 Next, the deployment settings dialog opens for

 MySFTPConnection.
 In the Connection tab, enter the following::

 - In the field Name, type the connection name.
 Here it's MySFTPConnection.